ncatlab/nlab-content/pages/4995.md

 =--

-In the context of cohomology on $X$ wth coefficients in $A$ we we say that
+In the context of cohomology on $X$ with coefficients in $A$ we we say that

 * the hom-space $\mathbf{H}(X,A)$ is the **cocycle $\infty$-groupoid**;